plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Build Your Own!

 The hardware for this controller is quite simple, all the components are readily available.
 If you decide to build one for yourself, I have provided the necessary Gerber files for the PCB.
 These can either be sent to a PCB manufacturer like [PCBway](http://www.pcbway.com), or you can etch the board yourself (see included transfer pdf).
 The PCB design is single-sided to make it easier to re-create yourself.
-The PCB was designed to fit into a small case ([CAMDENBOSS 7200-269C](http://camdenboss.com/enclosures/heavy-duty-enclosures/polycarbonate-clear-lid-cases#7200-series-grey-clear200x120x75)), so there wasn't any room for redundant channels on the controller.
-If you require additional channels, or want to make any other changes; you may want to create your own PCB instead.
+The PCB was designed to fit into a small case ([CAMDENBOSS 7200-269C](http://camdenboss.com/enclosures/heavy-duty-enclosures/polycarbonate-clear-lid-cases#7200-series-grey-clear200x120x75)).
+If you require additional inputs / outputs, or want to make any other changes; you may want to create your own PCB instead.

 ![alt tag](/pcb-black-transfer.png)